antonia43/careercorner/cctesting-main/careercorner2/README.md

   - Top 3 skills to develop with concrete next steps
   - 3-month action plan with resources
   - Profile summary describing your work style
-- **Tech:** Gemini 2.5 Flash (temp 0.3 for deterministic analysis), CV JSON integration, auto-saves to professional_reports
+- **Tech:** Gemini 2.5 Flash, CV JSON integration, auto-saves to professional_reports

 #### **CV Builder**
 Three AI-powered tools in one interface.
 Build CV from scratch using a 5-step quiz (personal info -> education -> experience -> skills -> achievements) that generates a polished CV with your target job/industry.
 Tailor existing CV by selecting a saved CV from My Reports, pasting a job description, and letting AI reorder bullets and inject relevant keywords.
 Generate cover letters by combining your CV data with a job posting into personalized 200-350 word letters.
 All outputs export as pretty PDFs using ReportLab (custom fonts, colors, professional layouts) plus JSON backups.